wafflescloud/tp/docs/UserGuide.md

 # Furiends User Guide

-Furiends is a **desktop app tailored towards animal lovers, specifically individuals who are tasked to feed stray animals.** It is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Furiends can help you manage people and animals.
-Furiends can also allocate people to certain animals for scheduled feeding, faster than traditional GUI apps.
+Furiends is a **desktop application** tailored towards animal lovers, specifically individuals who are tasked to feed stray animals.
+It is optimized for use of **text-based commands** while still providing **visual elements** such as windows and buttons to interact with the application.
+Furiends can help you manage people, animals and their interactions efficiently.

 ## Table of Contents